emilianoyoung/ai/_posts/_archive/2019-12-31-baidu-secures-licenses-to-test-self-driving-cars-in-beijing.md

         width: 1233
         height: 880
   - title: "Baidu testing self-driving cars in Beijing"
     excerpt: "Baidu (BIDU-0.1%) has secured licenses to test self-driving vehicles carrying passengers on designated roads in Beijing, according to Venture Beat.
-The company's self-driving cars have traveled ..."
+The company's self-driving cars have traveled more than 3M km during tests in 23 Chinese cities to date ..."
     publishedDateTime: 2019-12-31T18:38:00Z
     sourceUrl: https://seekingalpha.com/news/3528976-baidu-testing-self-driving-cars-in-beijing
     type: article